MeditatorE/Timik-Multi-layer-Network-Analysis/README.md

 # ECE-227-Project

-#### PLEASE Do not upload files directly to overwrite the original files, please submit a pull request
+#### PLEASE DO NOT upload files directly to overwrite the original files, please submit a pull request

 **Please submit your documents according to the following structure:**
 ```